Watch the Cancer.Net Video: Late Effects of Childhood Cancer Treatment, with Lisa Diller, MD , adapted from this content

 - Assistance with health insurance and financial issues

 Some clinics will see survivors until they are 18 years old, while others will see patients of any age.
-Ask your doctor to help you locate a follow-up clinic that meets your needs, or review the lists of follow-up clinics provided by the Pediatric Oncology Resource Center and the National Children's Cancer Society .
-If you can't find a clinic near you, some clinics are willing to see a survivor for a thorough, one-time evaluation to develop a long-term health care plan for late effects.
+Ask your child’s doctor to help you locate an appropriate follow-up clinic, or review the lists of follow-up clinics provided by the Pediatric Oncology Resource Center and the National Children's Cancer Society .
+If you cannot find a clinic near you, some clinics are willing to see a survivor for a thorough, one-time evaluation to develop a long-term health care plan for late effects.

 Coping with late effects

-After undergoing cancer and its treatment, many survivors may be reluctant to continue to receive follow-up care because they fear finding additional health problems.
-Or, they feel that they have had enough experience with illness and don't want to continue to see doctors and get tested.
-However, it may help to know that serious late effects are rare.
-And, doctors are making progress in identifying and treating late effects.
-Finally, there are ways to lower your risk of late effects.
+After undergoing cancer treatment, survivors may be reluctant to continue to receive follow-up care because they fear finding additional health problems.
+Or, they feel that they have had enough experience with illness and do not want to continue to see doctors and get tested.
+However, it may help to know that serious late effects are rare and there are ways to lower your risk.

 Minimizing risk of late effects